Comet MAPS Approaching Earth: Will It Become Visible to the Naked Eye in April 2026?

 What is Comet C/2026 A1 (MAPS)?

 C/2026 A1 is a rare type of comet called a sungrazer — it passes extremely close to the Sun.
-Many sungrazers belong to the Kreutz family and are believed to be fragments of a much larger comet that broke apart long ago.
-They are often destroyed by the Sun’s heat, but if Comet MAPS survives, it could become exceptionally bright and develop a spectacular tail.
+It belongs to the Kreutz family and is believed to be fragments of a much larger comet that broke apart long ago.
+Kreutz sungrazers are often destroyed by the Sun’s heat, but if comet MAPS survives, it could become exceptionally bright and develop a spectacular tail.

 Comets come in many forms, not just sungrazers like C/2026 A1.
 They differ in their orbits, origins, and behavior.
 For a quick and easy way to learn the basics about comets, check out our comet infographic.

-C/2026 A1 is a sungrazing comet with an orbit similar to that of Kreutz-family comets, which are famous for producing some of the brightest comets in history, including Comet Ikeya–Seki (1965) and Comet Lovejoy (2011).
+C/2026 A1 belongs to the Kreutz sungrazer family, famous for some of the brightest comets in history, such as Comet Ikeya–Seki (1965) and Comet Lovejoy (2011).
 These comets pass extremely close to the Sun, and if they survive, they can brighten dramatically and grow long, striking tails in a very short time.

 Both outcomes are possible — which is exactly why this comet is drawing so much attention.
 With that in mind, here’s what observers might expect as the comet approaches the Sun.